eDNA Explorer

 Refining the upload experience

-Once the beta site launched, we began to refine some of the details of the experience with feedback from the invited users.
+Once the beta site launched, we began to refine some of the details of the experience with feedback from invited users.
 One experience in particular was project submission - the main steps were nailed down, but there were a few usability improvements to make.

 Using RITE (Rapid Iterative Testing and Evaluation) testing, I conducted sessions with 5 users to have them go through the whole process with their own data.
 The findings were reported back to the team so the engineers could implement quick changes, such as: